The application form must be completed online. The following materials must accompany the application in order for it to

 Graduate Record Examination (GRE)

-Applicants to all other programs are required to record their scores from the GRE on their electronic application.
+Applicants to degree programs in Economics, Politics and Statistics are required to record their scores from the GRE on their electronic application.
 Official scores are not necessary for the review process, but will be required if the applicant matriculates as a student.
 Official scores sent from ETS are automatically matched to the application once received.

 The Graduate School does not require applicants to submit scores from GRE subject tests.
 However, some programs do require applicants to submit such scores, and others highly encourage the inclusion of such scores.
 Please consult individual program websites for specific information.